soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 Working in games is just like anywhere else except that things move really fast and there's *usually* less bullshit work since there's tons to do and goals are often clear.
 Above all, it's filled with game-loving professionals who are excellent at their craft, work really hard, and try to do things better every day.

+My favorite producer-types (and folks in people-focused jobs--not in super creative or super technical roles) are the ones who take the work seriously but don't take themselves too seriously.
+This makes people feel safe and puts them at ease and it's the way I try to operate.

 ## People who bug me in this space

 My opinion on this doesn't matter, but if I could wave a magic wand, I'd like to see fewer of these folks trickling into the game development side of things:

 * People who don't play or value games (how can you build things for players or for game developers without understanding the why behind it all?)
 * People who don't respect or value creativity/artists/designers/content creators (in current day, to me, this looks like shoving AI down creative teams' throats)
-* People who join and see only a circus straightaway and start seeking to dismantle things immediately, before seeking to understand the current system.
+* People who join and see only a circus straightaway and start seeking to dismantle things immediately, before trying to understand the current system.
 The first questions they ask are things like: How are you measuring whether the thing that you're doing adds a greater amount of value than we are paying you to do it? (corporate tech)
 * The generally incurious and uncreative

 Note: For this section, I mean within the game production or game development-supporting space.
 That is to say: I do not need my Tax Analyst to be a gamer.
 I do want my Tools Manager to like games and care about the experience of the people making them though.